Eximchain/eximchain-network-data/README.md

 ## Contributing

 We do not accept direct contributions to this repository.
-However, we encourage you to file an issue if you think you have found an error, or if you require additional data to connect to a test network.
+However, we encourage you to file an issue if you think you have found an error, or if you require additional data to connect to a network.

-# Active Testnets
+# Active Networks

-* Quorum Testnet 2
+* Main Network